 - The Rise of the Fact (History Today)

 To some it’s scary, to others, just inevitable: Facebook is now our most popular source for news stories.
 Except, as this article points out, the way it’s being reported often means it isn’t the news, it is little more than embellished rumour.
 This prompts many questions, such as whether Facebook itself should take responsibility for the knowledge conveyed by its users – or would this be censorship…?
-Read this article and discuss the questions below:
+Read the embedded article and discuss the questions below:

 - How is the news reported?